Advertiser: Hutt St CentreMore jobs from this company

 In addition, you will work with clients whose disability impacts their ability to achieve their independent living goals, access services and/or be included in their communities.
 Whilst facilitating clients to meet their short term therapeutic goals, you will seek to connect clients with long term disability supports to assist them to continue to build their individual capacities beyond their experience of homelessness.

 This position is a full time position (however we can consider part time at 0.8FTE) and is a fixed term contract until 30 June 2022.
-There may be a possibility to increase the number of working hours to be a full time fixed term contract, however this is not confirmed at this time.

 What you’ll be doing